This post was first published in 2017 but has been updated in 2019 with the most recent information about things to do in Santiago, Chile

 You’ll also find Palacio de la Real Audiencia, the previous home of the Royals Courts of Justice and which now houses the informative Museo Histórico Nacional (the National History Museum) where you can find an excellent collection of information and artefacts that give an overview of the country’s history.
 Also worth a short visit is the Catedral Metropolitana, the neoclassical cathedral that dominates the plaza.

-Right around the corner stands the Museo Chileno de Arte Precolombino (Chilean Museum of Precolombian Art); it claims to have the best selection of pre-Colombian artefacts (including textiles and pottery) from across the whole Latin American continent.
+Right around the corner stands the Museo Chileno de Arte Precolombino (Chilean Museum of Precolombian Art); it claims to have the best selection of pre-Colombian artifacts (including textiles and pottery) from across the whole Latin American continent.

 A few blocks away you can find the Mercado Central and La Vega, two of Santiago’s most traditional shopping experiences.
 In the former, wander through the stalls of fish and either buy some to cook or sit down for a meal of congrio frito (fried eel) or pastel de jaiba (a creamy crab pie) from one of the tiny restaurants.
 Across the road, La Vega is a true South American market where the full-sensory experience of the owners howling for business and the colours of local vegetables and fruits makes for an interesting morning.